+Soon the mass-based organisations including the ANC and the Pan-Africanist Congress (PAC) were banned.
 Matters came to a head at Sharpeville in March 1960 when 69 PAC anti-pass demonstrators were killed.
 A state of emergency was imposed, and detention without trial was introduced.
-The mass-based organisations including the ANC and the Pan-Africanist Congress (PAC) were banned.

-Struggle
+Struggle days